-The Book of Lamentations may not be the most popular book in the Bible, but it is an essential ingredient for helping humans to understand an important aspect of their relationship with God – the expression of grief and distress.
-This special book is a collection of five lament poems recounting the tragic fall of Jerusalem to Babylon.
+The book of Lamentations may not be the most popular book in the Bible, but it is an essential part of helping humans to understand an important aspect of their relationship with God – the expression of grief and distress.
+This book is a collection of five lament poems recounting the tragic fall of Jerusalem to Babylon.

 Jerusalem has fallen

-This catastrophic event was the direct result of Israel's constant rebellion against God's Covenant despite His persistent warnings through prophets to Jerusalem's royal lineage.
+The catastrophic events detailed in the book of Lamentations were the direct result of Israel's constant rebellion against God's covenant, despite his persistent warnings through the prophets.

-Now surrounded by war, grief and suffering, the people of Israel acknowledge their sin and cry out to God for restoration and repentance in the lament poems, which are a way to process emotion and confusion at the disorder and chaos and to express themselves to God.
-Reading Lamentations helps us today to understand that communicating our distress to God about what's wrong in our lives is an appropriate response to the evil in the world, rather than keeping it bottled up inside.
+Now surrounded by war, grief, and suffering, the people of Israel acknowledge their sin and cry out to God for restoration and repentance in these poems.
+Lament poems like the ones in this book were a way for the people to process emotion and despair and express themselves to God.
+Reading Lamentations helps us understand that communicating our distress to God about what's wrong in our lives is an appropriate response to the evil in the world.

 Grief and Suffering

-Through personifications, powerful imagery and other literary devices, the Lamentations author establishes a sacred dignity to human suffering by voicing Israel's immense sadness and loss.
+Through personifications, powerful imagery, and other literary devices, the author of Lamentations establishes a sacred dignity to human suffering by voicing Israel's immense sadness and loss.

 Judgment Against Evil

-Heartbroken, Israelites recognize that the Babylonian assault is the result of their rebellion against God.
+The heartbroken Israelites recognize that the Babylonian assault was the result of their rebellion against God.
 God is slow to anger but will judge against evil.

 The World’s Horrors

-By disobeying God's Covenant, the people of Israel invited war, poverty and exile into their homeland.
-Their lament poems are a form of protest to these horrible wrongs.
+By disobeying God's covenant, the people of Israel invited war, poverty, and exile into their lives.
+These lament poems are a form of protest to these horrible wrongs.